galasa-dev/galasa.dev/src/markdown-pages/docs/running-simbank-tests/web-app-integration-test.md

 logger.info("Account number selected: " + accountNumber);
 ```

-The `provisionAccount()` method generates a new random account number to use in the test, using a 3270 SimBank terminal to interact with the SimBank web application to ensure that the generated account does not already exist:
+The `provisionAccount()` method generates a random account number to use in the test, using a 3270 SimBank terminal to ensure that the generated account does not exist:

 ```java
 public String provisionAccount(BigDecimal openingBalance) throws Exception {